This is my self-improvement journey, both personally and professionally.

 With this project I learned about building websites, SEO, keyword research, product research, and writing for a specific audience.

-At it's peak, Smart Archery recieved more than 3,000 monthly clicks through Google and $700 in earnings.
+At its peak, Smart Archery received more than 3,000 monthly clicks through Google and $700 in earnings.